Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/South Asia.md

 Muhammad bin Qasim conquered parts of modern Pakistan along Indus river -> spread of Islam

+### 1526-1857: Mughal India

+1526: Babur defeated the last Lodi ruler and established the Mughal Empire

 ### 1947: Indian Independence Act

 Partition of British India into India and Pakistan